Australia's corporate watchdog defends actions over Nuix IPO

 Longo said ASIC was well aware of market concerns and was conducting a review of the Nuix IPO.

-Partly-owned by Macquarie Group (MQG.AX), which still owns close to a third of the company, Nuix was the country's second-largest IPO last year raising A$953 million ($718 million).
+Partly-owned by Macquarie Group, which still owns close to a third of the company, Nuix was the country’s second-largest IPO last year raising A$953 million ($718 million).

 On Tuesday, Nuix said its chief executive officer Rod Vawdrey and chief financial officer Stephan Doyle would depart.